Design Patterns in Java

 class LoanFactory extends AbstractFactory{

-public Bank getBank(String bank){
+Bank getBank(String bank){

 return null;